Centfie writes, reads and analyzes poems from a psychological POV. See her book on Amazon: "Piece of Mind: Everyone has an Untold Story."

 “The caged bird” is equivalent to a person who does not have freedom, and “the free bird” is equivalent to a free person.

 The caged bird represents people who are oppressed, enslaved, and restricted from achieving their potential in society.
-The caged bird" a comparison with people who do not have freedom.
+The caged bird" is a comparison with people who do not have freedom.

 On the contrary, "the free bird" is a comparison with people who are unconstrained and living a great life.
 The caged bird longs for such a life too.
 A caged bird cannot enjoy freedom like other birds.